Camille Razat

-Camille Emilie Razat (born 1 March 1994) is a French actress and model.
-She is known for playing Lea Morel in France 2 drama The Disappearance, and for playing Camille in the Netflix television series Emily in Paris.
+Camille Émilie Razat (born 1 March 1994) is a French actress and model.
+She is known for playing Léa Morel in France 2 drama The Disappearance, Salome in Josée Dayan's Capitaine Marleau and Camille in the Netflix television series Emily in Paris.

 Biography

 Camille Razat was born in Saint-Jean, Haute-Garonne.
 She completed her schooling at the Lycée Saint-Sernin in Toulouse.
+At 16, she began her career in modelling.

+She made her theatre debut in 2018 in Amanda Sthers's play Le Vieux Juif blonde.